 Humble confidence will get you through the inevitable challenges you’ll face, both in business and in life.

-General Patton once said that the value is in the planning not the plan.
+President Eisenhower once said, “Plans are worthless, but planning is everything.”
 The confident leader is able to adapt in real time.
 The confident leader reacts to roadblocks and adjusts in a way that ensures success.

 My experience had been that attempts to use distributed teams–especially offshore teams–were a recipe for disaster.